-If you developed cancer after exposure to Roundup, you might be able to recover the cost of the treatments you receive and their related expenses by filing an insurance claim or lawsuit for financial compensation.
+If you developed cancer after exposure to Roundup, you can recover the cost of the treatments you receive and their related expenses by filing an insurance claim or lawsuit.
 A personal injury team can review your medical records and determine your potential for financial recovery.

 Act on Your Potential Claim Right Away